Unas: Mortuary complex

 The pyramid of Unas is part of a larger mortuary complex built around it.
-It was approached via an ancient lake on the shores of which Unas' valley temple was located.
+It was approached via an ancient lake on the shores of which Unas's valley temple was located.
 This temple received the provisions for the cult of the king and the offerings to be made were prepared there.
 At the back of the valley temple was the beginning of a 750 m causeway, equaled only by that of Khufu, and leading to an upper temple adjacent to the pyramid.
 A thin slit in the roof of the causeway allowed the light to illuminate its walls covered for their entire length in painted reliefs.
 These depicted the Egyptian seasons, processions of people from the nomes of Egypt, craftsmen at work, offerings bearers, battle scenes and the transport of granite columns for the construction of the pyramid complex.

 At the end of the causeway was a large hall leading to a pillared open court surrounded by magazine chambers.
 The court led into the mortuary temple proper which housed statues of the king and where the offerings to the deceased took place.
 This was immediately adjacent to the eastern side of the pyramid, which was surrounded by an enclosure wall defining the sacred space.
 At the southeast corner of the enclosure was a small satellite pyramid for the Ka of the king.
 The internal chambers of the pyramid were entered in 1881 by Gaston Maspero, who thus discovered the pyramid texts.
 The burial chamber housed nothing but a black greywacke sarcophagus sunk into the floor and a canopic chest.
 The sarcophagus proved to contain scattered bones, which may belong to Unas.